MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/smart-assist.md

 Smart assist is an intelligent assistant that provides real-time recommendations to agents, helping them to take actions while interacting with customers.
 It allows organizations to build a custom bot and plug-in to their environment.
 These custom bots interpret conversations in real time and provide relevant recommendations such as knowledge articles, similar cases, and next-best steps to the agent's user interface.
 The recommendations are shown to the agents by using Microsoft Adaptive cards.

-The smart assist feature can be enabled across all channels like Chat for Dynamics 365 Customer Service, SMS, and Facebook<!--note from editor: I'm deleting "except entity records" because I don't think it belongs here?--><!--except entity records-->, making it a consistent experience for agents.
+The smart assist feature can be enabled across all channels like Chat for Dynamics 365 Customer Service, SMS, and Facebook (excluding Entity Records Channel), making it a consistent experience for agents.

 ## Value proposition